nkabbara/nkabbara.github.io/docs/how-are-you.md

 _you_, your identity is shaken.

-Not being able to work out anymore due to a chronic injury will change _you_ from fit and contemplative to unfit and contemplative.
+Not being able to work out anymore due to a chronic injury will change _you_ from the fit and contemplative person to the unfit and contemplative person.
 This blow to your identity could manifest in detrimental ways.

-**Second, it is overwhelming to be the conductor in the center running the whole show.**
+**Second, it is overwhelming to be the conductor in the center running the whole show at all times.**
 You have to tend to all the tasks and activities that your parts demand.
-Not tending to them as planned feels bad.
-Almost like a ding in your identity's armor.
+And not tending to them as planned feels bad.
+Almost like you are losing yourself.

-**Finally, the you-centric model does not match with how things feel in reality.** Observe yourself in the following situations:
+**Finally, the you-centric model does not match with how things really feel.** Observe yourself in the following situations:

 - Hanging out with a close friend
 - Hanging out with your boss